MacLaurinGroup/mgapi/README.md

     // any addition headers
     "headers": {},

+    // any query params that can be added; any value will be auto-encoded to be URL safe "params" : {
+      "key" : "value"
+    },

     // the body of the request, again, the env vars can be used "body": {
       "loginId": "${env.config.loginId}",